sickboydroid/90-days-DSA-Challange/dsa-log.md

 # DSA Log

+## DAY 11 (23 MAR 2023)

+1. Phew!
+Ramadan has started.
+There are still more than hours left for iftar and I have already started to feel dizzy
+2. Learning about Dynamic Programming
+3. However from past few days I haven't read that many pages of Algorithms Book.
+   1. I found that the concepts and questions present in the book really help in DSA
+4. I am having problems with graph questions of leetcode.
+But I am currently focusing more on DP.
+5. IDK why but from last night I am missing my ex so much.
+Mainly because we used talk after sehri last year.

 ## DAY 10 (21 MAR 2023)

 1. Yep!
 I am back...
 And this time I literally gonna rock